 Understanding digital camera categories is the first step to figuring out what camera to buy.
 Decide the following:

-- Do you need to go big and get a DSLR?
+- Do you need to go big and get a large expensive DSLR or Mirrorless?

 - Do you want something small and compact that you can slip in your pocket with your phone?

-A DSLR is a powerful computer with interchangeable lenses and lots of manual settings that can be intimidating.
-Today’s compact point and shoot cameras are not what they were before the digital age.
-They come with increasingly more bells and whistles like red-eye-reduction, scene and face recognition, and more.
-There are also a wide range of options between them like mirrorless cameras that have interchangeable lenses and other sophisticated cameras that pack in some of the features of the big cameras but are more compact, light-weight, and easier to use.
+There are also a wide range of options between them like mirrorless cameras that don't have interchangeable lenses and more advanced digital cameras that pack in some of the features of DSLRs or other high-end digital cameras but are more compact, light-weight, and easier to use.

 How do you decide what category of camera you need?

 Knowing what you want to do and where you plan to use your camera is very helpful.
 Take some time to think about and write down what you plan to photograph.

 - Are you an avid traveler or do you plan to travel?

-- Do you attend a lot of events?
+- Do you attend a lot of concerts, sports, or other events?

 - Do you want to do photography as a hobby or even explore it as a business?

-If you can confidently answer what you anticipate photographing you can narrow your options down a camera category that fits your needs.
+If you can confidently answer what you anticipate photographing you can narrow down your options to a camera category that fits your needs.

 If you’re truly unsure what you want to do the best idea is to take time to think about it.
 Cameras are expensive.
 Buying one without knowing what you plan to use it for will leave you frustrated when it doesn’t do what you need.